Melitta Bentz: Post-war period and expansion of company

 After World War I, the business resumed normal operations, thriving even through widespread poverty and rampant inflation in Germany.
 In 1923, Bentz's eldest son Willy became the co-owner and increased sales significantly.
 During the early 1920s, several imitators of Melitta’s coffee filter design appeared.
 In 1925, to combat these imitators, the company created the distinctive red and green packaging that it still uses today.

 In 1929, the company moved from its Dresden factory into Minden, where the plant is still in use to this day.
 In the 1930s, the company patented the paper filters that are also still used.
 In 1932, to protect the business further from imitators, the first Melitta lettering was introduced.
 This was changed slightly in 1937 and has remained the same since.
 Melitta Bentz and her husband stepped down from daily operations in 1932 and passed control over to their children.
 She still played a role in providing better working conditions for the staff.
 She established a five-day work week, three weeks of vacation time, and a Christmas bonus.
 She also founded Melitta Aid in 1938 as a social fund for employees.

 During World War II, Melitta Company paused production of coffee filters to instead produce military supplies for the Nazis as a "National Socialist model plant."

-Legacy and impact

-Melitta Bentz’s invention led to many benefits for society.
-She sparked a cultural change toward accessible and personal coffee preparation through improving coffee brewing and popularizing home-brewed coffee.
-Her efforts impacted contemporary coffee culture by laying the foundation for improvements in brewing technology.
-Melitta Company remains a world leader today in brewing equipment, coffee filters, and sustainable coffee operations.

-Beyond Bentz’s direct involvement and contributions to the coffee industry, Melitta Bentz’s tale is hailed as a testament to entrepreneurship, innovation, and the value of practical problem-solving.
-Coffee enthusiasts throughout the globe still rely heavily on her transformative innovation in their daily lives and routines.

 Death and recognition

 Melitta Bentz died in Porta Westfalica, Germany on June 29, 1950.
-Her company continues to honor her works and legacy, calling her a pioneer in the coffee industry.
-Melitta continues to celebrate her contributions to the coffee industry and her innovative spirit through corporate initiatives promoting innovation and sustainability.